qir-alliance/qir-spec/specification/v0.1/1_Data_Types.md

 value.

-A qubit value should be thought of as an integer identifier that has been bit-cast into a special type so that it cen be distinguished from normal integers.
+A qubit value should be thought of as an integer identifier that has been bit-cast into a special type so that it can be distinguished from normal integers.
 The only operation that may be performed on a qubit value is to pass it to a function.